Subscription Modal Banner

 However, you can't go ahead at the negotiating table and just wing it.
 You have to be both prepared and strategic.

-1. Check Company Policy on Salary Increase
+✔️ Check Your Company Policy on Salary Increase

 Find out how strict or flexible your company is when it comes to salaries and raises.
 You might need to meet certain company guidelines to qualify for a salary increase.
 Or there may be documents to prepare and procedures to go through.

-2. Know What You Want—and Deserve
+✔️ Know What You Want—and Deserve

-While some companies do give employees significant salary increase without them asking for it, this is an exception rather than the rule.
+While some companies do give employees a significant salary increase without them asking for it, this is an exception rather than the rule.

 Do you believe you deserve a raise?
 You have to put it out there and negotiate.
 It's easier to get exactly what you want if you have an exact amount ready during your negotiations.

-3. Build Up Your Case to Justify a Salary Increase
+✔️ Build Up Your Case to Justify a Salary Increase

 Once you know the reasonable salary increase to ask for, it's time to gather proof of why you deserve it.

-Keep track of the following things and record them (ideally on a spreadsheet for easy reference) for use later as talking points in your negotiation for a higher pay:
+Keep track of the following things and record them (ideally on a spreadsheet for easy reference) for use later as talking points in your negotiation for higher pay:

 • Past and present accomplishments, particularly the quantifiable ones, such as sales closed, money saved, output increase, etc.